Phone/or/Text : 818.515.1222

 is part of the nine-stamp set (1¢ to $2.00) commemorating the 1898 Trans-Mississippi Exposition in Omaha.

-Los Angeles Times, creating 'Stamp & Coin Corner' a popular Sunday column that ran for 30 years.
+In 1965, at 21, Jay became the first stamp and coin editor of the Los Angeles Times, creating 'Stamp & Coin Corner' a popular Sunday column that ran for 30 years.
 In 1965, he leased the Lesser Building penthouse on Wilshire Blvd in Beverly Hills, installing the first nationwide coin teletype system, serving clients from all walks of life including film and TV producers, directors and actors.
 In 1965-1969, his Fairfax store (adjacent to LA's original Farmers Market) pioneered and helped create the modern stamp, coin, collectible and bullion business.

--- in Sherman Oaks 1973-1974 -- Studio City 1974-1983 -- and Tarzana 1984-1992, his largest, an upscale 2,000 sq ft retail showroom and auction gallery featuring an impressive holding of rare stamps and coins, classics, errors, inverted centers, historical and presidential documents, rare autographs, paper money, mail and floor auctions, antiques, jewelry, early books, gold and silver.
+His next three retail stores were in LA's San Fernando Valley -- in Sherman Oaks 1973-1974 -- Studio City 1974-1983 -- and Tarzana 1984-1992, his largest, an upscale 2,000 sq ft retail showroom and auction gallery featuring an impressive holding of rare stamps and coins, classics, errors, inverted centers, historical and presidential documents, rare autographs, paper money, mail and floor auctions, antiques, jewelry, early books, gold and silver.

 Jay Tell’s memberships: